tomedio/xpressjs/README.md

 }
 ```

+Healthcheck callback can be synchronous or asynchronous function.
+XpressJS recognizes its type and works with both.

 ### Health check controller

 You may want to implement health check endpoint in a different way than proposed by XpressJS library.
 Besides ready-to-use solution it provides to you a simple controller which you can just connect to any path you need.
 To use it you need to import `healthcheck.controller` like it's shown below.